goldbergyoni/nodebestpractices/sections/docker/install-for-production.md

 <br/><br/>

-### Code Example Anti-Pattern – Installing all dependencies
+### Code Example Anti-Pattern – Installing all dependencies in a single stage dockerfile

 <details>